aiya000/rsync_backupper/README.md

 # rsync_backupper
-The backup and restore tool for the whole of your filesystem :+1:
+My backup and restore tool for the whole of device filesystems :+1:

 # Requirements
 - rsync